 Excessive Paint Usage

-Thinner is too fast or gun is too far from part.
+Thinner is too fast or gun is too far from the part.
 You may be making passes too fast or using cold paint.
 Paint should be room temperature before using or thinning.

 No Paint – Inside Corner